-Now that you have the awesome new Galaxy S9 or S9 Plus in hand, it’s time try out all of its features.
-While some things may not have changed much from the Galaxy S8, there is still plenty of new surprises to try out.
+Now that you have an awesome Galaxy S9 or S9 Plus in hand, it’s time try out all of its features.
+While some things may not have changed much from the Galaxy S8, there are still plenty of new surprises to discover.

 How to use AR Emojis

-One of the most talked about features on this year’s Galaxy S9 is the introduction of AR Emojis.
+One of the most talked about features on the Galaxy S9 was the introduction of AR Emojis.
 With AR Emoji, you can create emojis customized to your likeness.
-While it’s definitely not as polished as Animojis on the iPhone X, it’s a fun option for chatting.
+While it’s definitely not as polished as Animojis on the iPhones with Face ID, it’s a fun option for chatting.
+While the look of the camera in Samsung’s new One UI has changed, the process is much the same as the video above.

 How to use Bixby Vision